mkavulich/ccpp-doc/CCPPtechnical/source/CodeManagement.rst

 -----------------------------------
 Checking out the Code
 -----------------------------------
-Instructions are provided here for the ccpp-physics repository.
-Similar steps are required for the ccpp-framework repository.
-The process for checking out the CCPP is described in the following, assuming access via https (using a `personal access token` <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_) rather than ssh.
+Instructions are provided here for the ccpp-physics repository; the instructions for the ccpp-framework repository are analogous.
+The process for checking out the CCPP is described in the following, assuming access via https (using a `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_) rather than ssh.
 If you are using an `ssh key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ instead, you should replace instances of ``https://github.com/`` with ``git@github.com:`` in repository URLs.

 Start by checking out the main repository from the :term:`NCAR` GitHub Organization: